aws-samples/aws-modernization-with-docker/content/70_Docker_ECS_Integration/72_Adding_Load_Balancer_to-ECS.md

    ```
    Create new security group
    Name: rent-a-room-alb-sg
+   Description: Allows access from anywhere
    Rule: Allow HTTP (port 80) from anywhere
+   Go back to the Load Balancers and Select the rent-a-room-alb-sg
    ```
 7. Configure listeners and routing:
    ```